wodby/docs/1.0/docs/infrastructure/maintenance.md

 ### 5.9.0

 - Added support for Debian 11 and other OSs with cgroup2 enabled by default
 - Add a custom seccomp profile for Docker as a workaround for faccessat2 [issue](https://github.com/alpinelinux/docker-alpine/issues/182) in Alpine Linux 3.14+
+- ⚠️ This upgrade will cause docker daemon restart, all containers on your server will be restarted

 ### 5.8.6